Skip to main content

 While poorly placed boards and skipped steps on your basic remodel can cause cosmetic issues after only a few years, the same actions with a roof installation can spell disaster within months.

 Roofing has always been a fast-paced environment, but there’s such a thing as going too fast.
 When all that matters is speed, mistakes don’t get fixed.
-Heck, mistakes are expected in that atmosphere, and cover-ups are the rule.
+In fact, mistakes are bound to happen if your roofer is rushing through the job just to get it done

 Speed Over Quality One Seattle Roofsmart